3 FAM 1700

 (3) Conduct a prompt, thorough, and impartial investigation; and

-(4) If appropriate, forward the investigative report to HR/ER/CSD to review and determine whether any Department policies have been violated and to take appropriate administrative action.
+(4) If appropriate, forward the investigative report to GTM/ER/CSD to review and determine whether any Department policies have been violated and to take appropriate administrative action.

 3 FAM 1712.3 At Post